 We pass the joint around.
 It lures several girls and guys to share the weed.
 Our table suddenly is over-crowded.
 Again, getting stoned makes me temporarily paralyzed.
 I watch everyone socializing, which is like an amusing sit-com.
 People come and go.
 I’m finally able to move, dragging Tony and Jimmy away from the stoners.

 “Let’s check out the disco,” I shout over the club din.
 A band is playing on stage but they are too slow and ponderous.
-We stumble down the stairs, due to Jimmy still not used to the platform shoes.
+We stumble down the stairs, due to Jimmy still not used to the platform shoes and being partially paralyzed.
 It’s all good.
 We run into the disco side, where the heavy beat of Donna Summer is blasting.

 All three of us hit the dance floor together.
 Other boys and girls join us, accepting me as part of Tony’s crew.
 Thirty minutes later, I beg for a break to cool off with more beer.
 Our table in the VIP balcony is still over-crowded, so Jimmy takes us into the parking lot.
 At the back of the lot, we smoke out.
 I have to be dragged/carried back inside, where Tony gets us another pitcher backstage, where the lame band has just finished.